experimental-software/workshop-materials-template/README.md

 #### Content syntax extensions

-Additionally to the Markdown syntax, you can use the following custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes):
+Along with the Markdown syntax, you can use the following custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes):

 **Info callout box**